Gray135/movie-data-insights/README.md

 - Power BI for multi page reporting and visual interaction
 - Power Query for merging and modeling clean relationships
 - DAX for ROI calculations and slicer based filtering logic
 ---
+## Folder Structure

+- `sql-queries/` – Contains all SQL queries used to analyze the data
+- `images/` – Contains all screenshots used in the README
+- `dashboard.pbix` – Power BI file for interactive exploration
+- `README.md` – Project overview, business questions, and query links

+---

 ##  Project Progress and Next Steps